google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 extension in a certificate.
 Any included SCTs or inclusion proofs MUST be for a precertificate that corresponds to this certificate.

+## TLS Feature X.509v3 Extension

+A certification authority SHOULD NOT issue any certificate that identifies the `transparency_info` TLS extension in a TLS feature extension [RFC7633], because TLS servers are not required to support the `transparency_info` TLS extension in order to participate in CT (see {{tls_servers}}).

 # Clients

 There are various different functions clients of logs might perform.
 We describe